-Also tucked away in a former bank vault is the private dining room, known as Mrs. Morris.
-A dark and delicious cave with its own Miele kitchen, it offers an intimate, up close and personal dining experience with a dedicated chef, for up to 20 guests.
+The private dining room, known as Mrs Morris, is tucked away at the back of the main restaurant in a former bank vault.
+A dark and delicious cave with its own Miele kitchen, it offers an intimate dining experience with a dedicated chef for up to 26 guests.

 The beverage offering at Mr. Morris begins with a concise and considered seasonal cocktail list, New Zealand craft beers, a range of homemade non-alcoholic alternatives and some artisanal vermouths for those wishing to try something new.

 The wine list is concise and tailored specifically to the menu currently on offer.
 Michael and Zane's menu receives the attention it deserves, with a list focused on both harmonising and contrasting with the various flavours and textures of their dishes.

 Michael’s previous restaurant, Meredith’s was renowned for its impressive array of dishes and techniques on show on the plate.
 Mr Morris has a much more relaxed approach to dining, but the flavours can be summed up in one word; outstanding.